muhammadfarhan720/Traditional_Machine_Learning_Projects/README.md

 <!--
 ## Impact Summary

-- **Processing Efficiency:** Accelerated SVM planar calculation using **Intel’s scikit-learn-intelex**, reducing computation time by **up to 5x faster**—enabling practical use of SVM learning on large datasets for scientific and industrial applications.

 - Improved Rain Prediction Accuracy: Applied SVM classifiers to forecast whether it will rain today (`RainToday`) using Australian weather data, achieving a **test accuracy of 53.1%** after data balancing and hyperparameter tuning—an improvement over random guessing (baseline: ~50% for balanced classes), providing a **6% relative increase** in predictive reliability for daily rainfall events.